MicrosoftDocs/biztalk-docs/his/core/application-integration-importhostdefs.md

    :::image type="content" source="media/la-newproject-import-hostdefhf2.png" alt-text="Selecting Host Definitions in Visual Studio (Host Files)":::

-1. Select the Copybook to be imported
+1. Find and select the copybook to import, and then select **Open**.

    :::image type="content" source="media/la-newproject-import-hostdefhf3.png" alt-text="Selecting the Host Definitions from their directory (Host Files)":::